 GDP per capita, constant PPP dollars

 GDP per capita measures the value of everything produced in a country during a year, divided by the number of people.
-The unit is in international dollars, fixed 2011 prices.
-The data is adjusted for inflation and differences in the cost of living between countries, so-called PPP dollars.
+The unit is in international dollars, fixed to 2017 prices.
+The data is adjusted for inflation and differences in the cost of living between countries, known as PPP dollars.

-The end of the time series, between 1990 and 2018, uses the GDP per capita data from the World Bank, published in July 2019 in their World Development Indicators.
-To go back in time before the World Bank series starts in 1990, we have used several sources:
+In more recent years, between 1990 and 2019, we use the GDP per capita data from the World Bank, published in March 2021 in their World Development Indicators.
+Before the World Bank series starts in 1990, we have used several sources:

-Penn World Table: We use data from the Penn World Table version 9.1 of the Groningen Growth and Development Centre which is a platform for research on economic growth and development.
-PWT version 9.1 is a database with information on relative levels of income, output, input, and productivity, covering 182 countries between 1950 and 2017.
+Penn World Table: We use data from the Penn World Table version 10.0 of the Groningen Growth and Development Centre, which is a platform for research on economic growth and development.
+PWT version 10.0 is a database with information on relative levels of income, output, input, and productivity, covering 13 countries between 1950 and 2019.

 How were the sources combined?

-After we have connected the historical estimates to World Bank data by smoothly transitioning our historic trend over a period of 30 years to reach World Bank data for the first year it is available.
+After, we connected the historical estimates to World Bank data by smoothly transitioning our historic trend over a period of 30 years to reach World Bank data for the first year it is available.

-Our time-series continue into the future, based on forecasts from the IMF, in their World Economic Outlook 2019, October edition, before the Covid19 Pandemic broke out.
+Our data continues into the future up to 2026, based on forecasts from the IMF, in their World Economic Outlook 2021, April edition.
+We have applied the IMF expected changes rates on WB estimates.
+Beyond that point we have extended the series up to 2050.
 Economic forecasts are never very reliable, and we do these projections only to visualize an “if-then-scenario”.
-If the current trends for each country continued up to 2024, and if all countries at the end of IMF’s forecast will converge to a common global (and modest) growth rate of 2% per year – if so – then: What would the world look like?
+If the current trends for each country continued up to 2026, and if all countries at the end of the IMF’s forecast will converge to a common global (and modest) growth rate of 2% per year, then what would the world look like?
 Answering this question visually helps us show how much richer the world would become even with a modest growth rate.
 We’re not claiming that this is what will happen.

-In some cases, the new estimates and forecast made countries much richer than previous releases.
+In some cases, the new estimates and forecasts made countries much richer than previous releases.
 This means that many countries moved their position in our bubble charts as the updated data changed drastically.
-For more details about the changes between versions the detailed data file for v25 here.
+For more details about the changes between versions, see a detailed data file for v27 here.

 Detailed documentation and feedback